vpetersson/raspberrypi-sd2hdd/README.md

 # raspberrypi-sd2hdd

-Experimental scripts for migrating for SD to HDD on the Raspberry Pi
+Experimental scripts for migrating for SD cards to the new experimental USB boot support on the Raspberry Pi 3.

+These scripts implements the [official guide](https://github.com/raspberrypi/documentation/blob/master/hardware/raspberrypi/bootmodes/msd.md) in an automatic fashion (with some minor improvements).

 ## Usage